gcrookes/farming-game/README.md

 ## Instructions

-The main file for the java project is Game.java.
+The main file for the java project is GameLogic.Game.java.
 To run the game run the fileGame.java.
 At this point the only game mechanic is being able to move the player around the screen.